Can You Get SR-22 Insurance with a Suspended License?

 It’s true that in many cases, people that need SR-22s pay very high auto insurance premiums.
 This isn’t due to the SR-22 itself, just to the fact that they’ve had things on their driving record that suggests they are a high-risk to insure.

-Is there anything you can do?
+Is there anything you can do if you can’t afford insurance anymore?
 Yes, there is one thing in particular that you can do to satisfy your SR-22 requirement while saving a little bit of money.
 Get rid of your vehicle!

 It’s possible to get auto insurance without owning or operating a vehicle.
 The type of policy is called a Named Operator, or Non-Owned auto policy, and is compatible with an SR-22.
 Think of someone living in NYC who rides the subway every day.
 They don’t own a car but could still get a Named Operator policy.